 Should you want to learn how to operate a heavy vehicle, you will need to apply for a commercial learner's permit (CLP).
 This permit allows you to practice driving a vehicle which requires a commercial driver license (CDL) to operate.
 You must be accompanied by a person who occupies the front passenger seat, who holds a valid CDL for the type of vehicle you are driving.
 For example, if you are driving a Class "A" type commercial vehicle, the person with you must hold a valid CDL Class "A" license.
-This type of permit is valid for one year and may be renewed only once in a two-year period.
+This type of permit is valid for 180 days and may be renewed for an additional 180 days.

 Applying for a CLP

 You will be required to take and pass the general knowledge written test and any other applicable written test to be issued the permit.
 In addition, you will be required to complete a vision screening.